 Don’t Rent If the Landlord Says You Don’t Need a Lease

-While it’s a lease is not required to rent an apartment, leases are the most common agreements when it comes to apartment rentals.
+While a lease is not required to rent an apartment, leases are the most common agreements when it comes to rental properties.
 If a landlord tries to get you to pay for an apartment without signing a lease, it could be a warning sign.
-Many times, the scam landlord doesn’t have a lease for you to sign.
+Many times, the scam operator doesn’t have a lease for you to sign.

 So, What’s the Bottom Line?